Growing Azaleas and Rhododendrons

 Girard hybrid azaleas produce abundant flowers on compact plants similar to Girard Rose, shown here.

 Flowers are white with a cream center.
 Although the single flowers of this variety are smaller than many, they are prolific.
 Plants are hardy and one of the last to bloom.

-Deciduous azaleas drop all their leaves in winter and flower before leaves fully develop.
+Deciduous azaleas drop all their leaves in winter and flower before leaves fully develop in spring.
 Unlike the evergreen varieties, they can be found in orange and yellow.